ChinaiArman/GarmentRecognitionAPI/ui/README.md

+# Swagger UI
 This folder contains the UI assets for the Swagger API documentation.

 The files in this folder are served by the flask server.

-#### File Explanations
+## File Explanations
 - ```static/swagger.yaml```

-    YAML file that represents the Swagger API definition for the server's API endpoints.
+    YAML file that contains the Swagger API definition for the server's API endpoints.
+Modify this file if changes to the API are made to ensure that the API documentation is always up to date.
+In particular, the ```server``` section should be updated if the API server is hosted on a different URL in the future.

 - ```static/dist/swagger-initializer.js```